Best Boxing Gloves Reviewed

 When you’re starting out, you don’t need to specialize too much; all you really need is a good multi-purpose set of gloves.
-This is the niche that training gloves fill, combining a medium-density foam with a sturdy outer shell.
-You can use a good set of training gloves for everything in the gym, from sparring to heavy bag work and everything in between.
+This is the niche that training gloves fill, combining a medium density foam with a sturdy outer shell.
+You can use a good pair of training gloves for everything in the gym, from sparring to bag training and everything in between.

 Of course, they’re definitely Jack-of-all-trades pieces.
 They do everything well, but they don’t really do anything great.
 Still, if you’re on a budget, or you’re still too green to really appreciate too much of a difference, a good set of training gloves will do everything you want.

 These are strictly one-purpose pieces though.
 Using sparring gloves on the heavy bag or too often with mitts and pads can break down the glove’s foam padding, leading to essentially hitting your sparring partner with bare knuckles.
-Some of your higher end gloves from good companies, like Winning, don’t have this problem, but they’re the exception; the rule is that soft-foam sparring gloves are strictly for sparring.
+Some of your higher-end gloves from good companies, like Winning or Cleto Reyes, don’t have this problem, but they’re the exception; the rule is that soft-foam sparring gloves are strictly for sparring.

 Heavy Bag Gloves